ArneLimburg/testflight/README.md

 @Flyway(databaseInstance = DatabaseInstanceScope.PER_TEST_EXECUTION)
 ```

-Or, when you just want to start it once per test class, you can use `DatabaseInstanceScope.PER_TEST_CLASS`.
+Or you can use `DatabaseInstanceScope.PER_TEST_CLASS` when you just want to start it once per test class,
+or even `DatabaseInstanceScope.PER_TEST_SUITE` for running the same instance for all tests.

 ## Configuration of Flyway